spatialthoughts/qgis-tutorials/source/docs/3/origin_destination_matrix.rst

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- Extract a stratified random sample from a point layer.
+- Extract a random sample from a point layer.
 - Use Virtual Layers to run SQL query on a QGIS layer.
-- Use Python Console Editor to run a pyqgis script.

 Get the data
 ------------